dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 People seem to bring the class mentality to the workplace, treating management as the "higher" class whose wishes have to be religiously fulfilled without question.
 I have not seen in practice any attempts for transparency or justification of decisions according to corporate targets, just orders.

-How a person should behave is mostly implied not taught.
+How a person should behave is mostly implied not described.
 If someone does something considered wrong there will be no correction or a discussion about it.
 Just at some point in the near future he will see that the environment treats him differently.

-Complaining in the open even for the smallest thing is considered wrong.
-Colleagues and management will react with a silent treatment and then punish the act of complaining itself and then maybe consider it's intent.
+Complaining in the open even for the smallest thing is almost always considered the wrong thing to do.
+Colleagues and management will respond with a silent treatment.
+The inertia would be to punish the act of complaining then maybe consider it's intent or validity.

-Preserving the status quo trumps everything else including efficiency.
+Preserving the status quo and keeping an appearence of professionalism trumps everything else including efficiency or quality of the output.
 As an example people are never allows to discuss anything related to the company or any subject that might cause conflict such as personal views or beliefs.
 I find very interesting the fact that I used to know the sexual orientation of everyone in the office, but not what they vote.

 The fact that people do not believe that things could be better or different.